-Thebes City was located in the east side of the Nile around 800 km from the south of the Mediterranean Sea.
+Thebes City has located on the east side of the Nile around 800 km from the south of the Mediterranean Sea.
 It was known as Waset to the ancients.
-To have a look at the ruins of Thebes, you have to pay a visit to modern Luxor by a majestic Nile cruise.
 Thebes was the main capital of Egypt during the middle & the New Kingdoms of ancient Egypt.
 It was rich with different mineral resources and it had a strategic location between Nubia and the eastern desert.

 Thebes City During Egypt Old Kingdom